-All Learning Packages in Year 7 and 8 encourage girls to use their learning to become better citizens and to create a positive community.
-Throughout the year our girls take part in ‘Community Breakouts’.
-This is where they head out into the community to build their skills, knowledge, confidence and help make positive change and contributions.
-Activities the girls are involved in are tree planting at Bushy Point, Self Defence, cycling at the Velodrome, Outreach Singing, and visiting the Council Chambers just to name a few.
+All Learning Packages in Years 7 and 8 encourage students to use their learning to become better citizens and to create a positive community.
+Throughout the year our students take part in ‘Community Breakouts’.
+This is where they head out into the community to build their skills, knowledge, and confidence and help make positive changes and contributions.